 No trip to Tokyo will be complete without a visit to Asakusa.
-Tokyo’s former Red Light District is possibly the most heritage rich neighbourhood in the city.
-Here are a few places to see and things to do in Asakusa.
+Tokyo’s former Red Light District is possibly the most heritage rich neighbourhood in the city and one with the most beautiful sites.

-Things to see in Asakusa
+- Best things to do in Asakusa

 Located outside of the city during the Edo period, Asakusa was the center of entertainment and Buddhist spirituality from the 17th century until the 1940s.
 The area was historically dotted with kabuki theatres, a form of traditional Japanese theatre considered UNESCO Intangible Cultural Heritage, and later with modern types of theatres and cinemas.
 Most of the district was destroyed during the WWII air raids and whereas Sensoji Temple, one of the main draws to today’s Asakusa, was rebuilt, the entertainment never returned.

 Although the area can be easily explored on foot and on your own, in order to really understand Tokyo’s and Japan’s history, a guide is most recommended to really understand more about the best places of interest in Asaukusa.
 I went on a private Tour of Asakusa with Context Travel, my trusty go-to company for expertly-led culture tours, and was paired with Jay, an Urban Development expert who shared an incredible amount of detail and knowledge about Sensoji, the area and the various elements that we came across with during our two hour tour.